 Revolvers are some of the most powerful, most accurate, and most reliable handguns on the market today and throughout history.

 Many are highly collectable and are art pieces in their own right.
-I own several revolvers and carry a Smith & Wesson 642 Air-weight as a backup gun.
+I own several revolvers and carry a Smith & Wesson 642 .38 Special +P as a backup.

-- The revolver is simple, ANY two handed grip including placing your support thumb behind the hammer while shooting.
+- The revolver is simple, just about any two handed grip will work, even placing your support thumb behind the hammer while shooting.
 Don’t do that with a semi-automatic!

 - Revolvers can be much more accurate.
 They have a barrel that doesn’t move when you shoot it.